sdneon/node/doc/api/cli.md

 For more information, check out the [`v8.startupSnapshot` API][] documentation.

-The snapshot currently only supports loding a single entrypoint during the snapshot building process, which can load built-in modules, but not additional user-land modules.
+The snapshot currently only supports loading a single entrypoint during the snapshot building process, which can load built-in modules, but not additional user-land modules.
 Users can bundle their applications into a single script with their bundler of choice before building a snapshot.